ervikrant06/ervikrant06.github.io/_posts/2018-12-24-Kubernetes-istio-servicemesh.md

 ---
 layout: post
-title: First step with Istio
+title: Istio (Service Mesh) 101
-tags: [istio, kubernetes]
+tags: [Istio, Kubernetes]
-category: [istio, kubernetes]
+category: [Istio, Kubernetes]
 author: vikrant
 comments: true
 ---

-If you are working in kubernetes world then it's impossible that didn't hear the word istio.
-I heard about istio couple of times, I tried it sometime back in my lab environment but didn't get the chance to dwell into it.
-Today I found sometime to dig deep into it and try out some example.
+If you are working in kubernetes world then you should have heard the word Istio, if not Istio then at-least service mesh.
+I heard about istio couple of times, I tried it sometime back in my lab environment but didn't get the chance to look into it more closely.
+Today, I found sometime to dig deep into it and try out some example.
 In this post, I am sharing the basic exercise which I completed on my minikube setup.
 In future posts, we will dig more on istio topic.

 #### What is istio?

+Istio is a service mesh which helps you control, observe, secure and control services E/W traffic mainly.
+You may think that we can achieve the same using K8 networking layer which a already provides similar features, if it doesn't then same can be introduced in your app.
+Your app can export prometheus formatted stats, it can use OpenTracer to introduce distributed tracing capabilities, and to secure traffic mTLS can be introduced then why we need it?

+Istio decouples all the points mentioned above from your service.
+You have sidecar proxy container running along with service which can do everything for you, reducing the pain of app developer.
 Istio is a control plane for envoy proxy dataplane.
 Envoy is a proxy created by Lyft to solve the internal challenges with large scale K8 setup.

 #### Setup Information:

-- Minikube running with kubernetes version v1.13.0 with 7GB RAM and 4 CPUs.
+- Minikube running with kubernetes version v1.14.0 with 5GB RAM and 4 CPUs.

-- Deployed istio following the instructions from official [istio documentation](https://istio.io/docs/setup/kubernetes/minimal-install/).
-I have done the minimal installation to understand the core concepts first instead of getting lost in complete package :-)

-- Once the minimal istio is deployed, you should see following resources in `istio-system` namespace.
+- Deployed istio following the instructions from official [istio documentation)(https://istio.io/docs/setup/kubernetes/install/kubernetes/).
+You should see following PODs in `istio-system` namespace.

 ~~~
-$ kubectl get all -n istio-system
+$ kubectl get pod -n istio-system
 NAME                                      READY   STATUS      RESTARTS   AGE
+grafana-67c69bb567-s25fw                  1/1     Running     3          2d5h
+istio-citadel-78c9c8b75f-6srt4            1/1     Running     3          2d5h
+istio-cleanup-secrets-1.1.4-g7m26         0/1     Completed   0          2d5h
+istio-egressgateway-6df84c5bd4-7r8gh      1/1     Running     3          2d5h
+istio-galley-65fc98ffd4-ltstm             1/1     Running     2          32h
+istio-grafana-post-install-1.1.4-qhd6g    0/1     Completed   0          2d5h
+istio-ingressgateway-78f9cbb78f-tvhzk     1/1     Running     3          2d5h
+istio-pilot-6b75486f59-czlkv              2/2     Running     6          2d5h
+istio-policy-784c66bc85-cbn9z             2/2     Running     16         2d5h
+istio-security-post-install-1.1.4-s7ghg   0/1     Completed   0          2d5h
+istio-sidecar-injector-bf946798-252v4     1/1     Running     9          2d5h
+istio-telemetry-8476d56f55-b45mv          2/2     Running     16         2d5h
+istio-tracing-5d8f57c8ff-9h5mz            1/1     Running     3          2d5h
+kiali-d4d886dd7-5lzsh                     1/1     Running     2          33h
-istio-pilot-7847c99564-2vj6x   1/1       Running   0          1h
+prometheus-5554746896-s7v24               1/1     Running     3          2d5h

-NAME          TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)                                 AGE
-istio-pilot   ClusterIP   10.101.45.244   <none>        15010/TCP,15011/TCP,8080/TCP,9093/TCP   1h

-NAME          DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
-istio-pilot   1         1         1            1           1h

-NAME                     DESIRED   CURRENT   READY     AGE
-istio-pilot-7847c99564   1         1         1         1h

-NAME          REFERENCE                TARGETS   MINPODS   MAXPODS   REPLICAS   AGE
-istio-pilot   Deployment/istio-pilot   2%/80%    1         5         1          1h
 ~~~

-`istio-pilot` POD has only one `discovery` container in it.
-Following command can be use to check the logs of discovery container.
+`istio-pilot` and `istio-telemetry` are two specical PODs with two containers, rest all are having one container in POD.

 ~~~
-$ kubectl logs -f istio-pilot-7847c99564-2vj6x -n istio-system -c discovery
+$ kubectl logs -f istio-pilot-6b75486f59-czlkv -n istio-system -c discovery
 ~~~

-- `istio` repo comes with some default examples, famous one is bookinfo, again to keep the things simple for a new learner, I started with helloworld example instead.
-Since I am running minimal installation hence I don't have ingressgateway configured in istio-system namespace.
-I modified the helloworld example to only create POD and service skipping gateway and virtualservice.
+- `istio` repo comes with some default examples, famous one is bookinfo to keep the things simple for a new learner, I started with helloworld example instead.
 Manifest will container two helloworld deployment with different version labels and one service.

 ~~~
-$ cat custom_helloworld.yaml
 apiVersion: v1
 kind: Service
 metadata: